MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Reviewed topics on lesson 7 about federated learning.
 Participated in the weekly Kahoot quiz and wrote some reflections about privacy.

+## Day 15

+Working on the script of the podcast episode around privacy.
+I will discuss about differential privacy and some discussions talked in this community around privacy.

+Its mid-related but I have also been reviewing some topics about probability.
+It includes things like Markov chains so I guess it has something to do with the topic.

 ## Todo list

 - Finish lesson notes and proyects